Weather Conditions and Reports

 Potato Days

-Total Accumulated P-Days (June 1-23) represents the total accumulated physiological days for potatoes (P-Days) since June 1.
-P-Days accumulation begins at about 50% potato emergence.
+1. Total Accumulated P-Days (June 1 – October 20) represents the total accumulated physiological days for potatoes (P-days) since June 1.
+P-days accumulation begins at about 50% potato emergence.
 As a result, accumulation begins on June 1.
 Other heat accumulation starts from May 1.
-The majority of agro-Manitoba has accumulated more than 150 P-Days.
+The majority of agro-Manitoba has accumulated more than 950 P-Days.

-Percent Normal Accumulated P-Days (June 1-23) represents the variation of accumulated physiological days for potatoes (P-Days) from the historical record over a 30-year period.
-The majority of agro-Manitoba has accumulated over 105% of normal P-Days so far this season.
+2. Percent of Normal Accumulated P-Days (June 1 – October 20) represents the variation of accumulated physiological days for potatoes (P-days) from the historical record over a 30-year period.
+The majority of agro-Manitoba has accumulated over 115% of normal P-Days so far this season.

 Note: The information on the maps provides regional representation only.
 Field-specific conditions may be different from the information provided on the maps.